csebooks/operating-systems/content.en/process-management/_index.md

 When a task is created, two special ports—the **_Task Self_** port and the **_Notify_** port—are also created.
 The kernel has receive rights to the Task Self port, which allows a task to send messages to the kernel.
 The kernel can send notification of event occurrences to a task’s Notify port (to which, of course, the task has receive rights).

 The mach port allocate() function call creates a new port and allocates space for its queue of messages.
 It also identifies the rights for the port.
-Each port right represents a **_name_** for that port, and a port can only be accessed via
+Each port right represents a **_name_** for that port, and a port can only be accessed via a right.

-**136 Chapter 3 Processes**

-a right.
 Port names are simple integer values and behave much like UNIX file descriptors.
 The following example illustrates creating a port using this API:

 mach port t port; // the name of the port right